 - Commercial or restaurant space within a hotel serving only the guests of that hotel, commercial space ancillary to property management of North Village, space within an events arena, space required for gondola building circulation and base lodge services and functions (up to 20,000 square feet), and uses within the Open Space and Public and Quasi-public districts are excluded from density calculations.

-* Commercial and restaurant space within the Mammoth Crossing projects is exempt from this limitation.
-Commercial and restaurant space shall not be counted towards density within the Mammoth Crossing projects only.
+* Commercial and restaurant space within the Mammoth Crossing projects and within Area 19A of the 8050 Site (Parcel 19) is exempt from this limitation.
+Commercial and restaurant space shall not be counted towards density within the Mammoth Crossing projects and Area 19A only.

 d.
 Density exchanges among parcels may be permitted if all of the following occur: